-While you’ll find plenty of photogenic places in nearby Los Angeles, or other cities in Orange County (such as Costa Mesa), Laguna Beach has its own unique vibe and is worth exploring with your camera on its own!
+While you’ll find plenty of photogenic places in nearby Los Angeles, or other cities in Orange County (such as in Costa Mesa, San Clemente, or San Juan Capistrano), Laguna Beach has its own unique vibe and is worth exploring with your camera on its own!

 Whether you are looking for the best places to get some amazing vacation photos, or some epic Laguna Beach engagement photos, you’ve come to the right place!
 While the entire city is photogenic, some spots are more Instagram-worthy than others.
 Keep on reading for all the best Laguna Beach photo spots!

 This post contains affiliate links.
 This means that if you make a purchase or booking, I may receive a small commission at no additional cost to you.
 Pictures & Words is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to amazon.com and affiliated sites at no cost to you.

 Heisler Park is a beautiful oceanfront park that stretches on the bluffs between Main Beach and Diver’s Cove.
 It is also one of the best Laguna Beach photography spots because of its stunning coastal views, lush greenery, and public art.

 Seriously guys, this is one of the most beautiful places in Orange County, and it’s one of the best Laguna Beach Instagram spots because it’s got it all!
 The scenery is jaw-dropping here, with views of the bluffs and the crystal clear waters.